VPS plan

 Store provider credentials, gateway/channel secrets, and generated OpenClaw config only through the path documented for your selected deployment mode.

-Snapshot before major OpenClaw changes.
+Snapshot before major OpenClaw, dependency, or channel-configuration changes.

-Monitor failed login attempts.
+Monitor failed SSH, gateway, and channel-auth attempts.

-Keep experiments separate from production systems.
+Keep experiments, broad tool permissions, and untrusted repositories separate from production systems.

-Server firewall, wrong IP, or SSH service unavailable Confirm the VPS is running, check the IP, and verify port 22 or your configured SSH port.
+Confirm the VPS is running, check the IP, and verify port 22 or your configured SSH port.

 Wrong key, wrong user, or disabled login method